dr-matt-smith/-evote-movie-2019-02-all-files-dot-php/README.md

 - change all `.html` file extension to `.php`

 - in every page change the navigtion links to files ending with `.php`

+- also update links in the sitemap page to `.php`